kelsedilla/minimal/index.md

 ---

 ## About Us
 In a world with many picross apps, websites, and physical books of picross puzzels, we three picross enjoyers set out to create a competitive picross app, using our favorite features of picross game design.
+Click our names to view out Github pages!
 We are:

 [**Karina:**](https://github.com/kclamoreux) A sophomore who loves puzzles and wants to make her own!